sec3-product/x-ray/docs/developer.md

 docker pull registry.digitalocean.com/soteria/llvm-prebuilt-14.0.6:latest
 ```

-TODO: Update the image URL once a public image is available.
+*TODO*: Replace the image URL with the public image name.

 Alternatively, you can run the following command to build LLVM from its source
 code.
 The [`Dockerfile.llvm`](../Dockerfile.llvm) sets up the environment with